Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought

 For example, given the premises, ``Fae is a cat,'' ``Cats are carnivores,'' and ``Carnivores are mammals,'' the step with conclusion ``Fae is a mammal'' is non-atomic since the step ``Fae is a carnivore'' was skipped.

-\item \textit{Misleading:} If the current proof step's premises are part of the gold proof, but its conclusion is not, then we say the proof step is \emph{misleading}.
+\item \textit{Utility:} If the current proof step's premises are part of the gold proof, but its conclusion is not, then we say the proof step is \emph{misleading}.
 Otherwise, it is \emph{correct}.

-For example, given the premises ``Fae is a carnivore,'' ``All carnivores are not herbivorous,'' and ``Carnivores are mammals,'' and the goal is to prove ``Fae is not herbivorous,'' the step ``Fae is a mammal'' is misleading since even though the step is strictly-valid, it does not help in proving the goal. \end{enumerate} The types of proof steps are listed in table \ref{fig:proof_step_types} along with examples.
+For example, given the premises ``Fae is a carnivore,'' ``All carnivores are not herbivorous,'' and ``Carnivores are mammals,'' and the goal is to prove ``Fae is not herbivorous,'' the step ``Fae is a mammal'' is misleading since although the step is strictly-valid, it does not help to prove the goal. \end{enumerate} The types of proof steps are listed in table \ref{fig:proof_step_types} along with examples.
+Unparseable proof steps are marked as incorrect.
 For brevity, we refer to strictly-valid atomic correct steps as \emph{canonical steps}.
 Psuedocode of the procedure to evaluate proofs is given in algorithm \ref{alg:evaluate_cot} in the Appendix.

-\paragraph{Metrics.} Given the above categorization of proof steps, we could define the correctness of a proof strictly by requiring the gold proof to be a subset of the predicted proof (so all corresponding proof steps must be canonical).
+\paragraph{Metrics.} Given the above categorization of proof steps, a proof is defined to be correct if and only if there exists a path of proof steps from the premises to the conclusion (note that under this definition, it is possible for a correct proof to contain invalid proof steps).
+We could require that all proof steps in the path be canonical.
 But it is not obvious that this metric, which we call \emph{strict proof accuracy}, would accurately measure the reasoning ability of the model.
-As such, we also consider more relaxed metrics: (a) we allow predicted proof steps to be strictly-valid non-atomic correct, which we call \emph{``skip'' proof accuracy}, (b) we allow predicted proof steps to be broadly-valid, which we call \emph{broad proof accuracy}, or (c) we allow predicted proof steps to be strictly- or broadly-valid, which we call \emph{valid proof accuracy}.
-The ordering of the sentences in the CoT is important: the conclusion of each proof step must come after the premises.
+As such, we also consider more relaxed metrics: (a) we allow proof steps in the path to be strictly-valid non-atomic correct, which we call \emph{``skip'' proof accuracy}, (b) we allow proof steps to be broadly-valid, which we call \emph{broad proof accuracy}, or (c) we allow proof steps to be strictly- or broadly-valid, which we call \emph{valid proof accuracy}.